 The term plaster homes or Miami homes or even chili bin homes have sprung up in relation to EFIS clad homes.
 The early 1990’s—early 2000’s was the period where most Monolithic homes were built.
 One of the major problems with Monolithic homes is that the joints over time can crack and moisture can then enter the home.

-During this building period early 1990’s—early 2000’s other events made matters worse and included the building of homes without a cavity so moisture could not drain out easily, the use of untreated framing timber which would more rapidly rot if it got wet and architectural details that made it high risk for moisture penetration such as no eaves and balconies with rooms below.
+During this building period early 1990’s—early 2000’s other events made matters worse.
+Included the building of homes without a cavity so moisture could not drain out easily, the use of untreated framing timber which would more rapidly rot if it got wet.
+Along with architectural details that made it high risk for moisture penetration such as no eaves and balconies with rooms below.

-Despite the “fear” of possible leaky homes it is important to note that Not All Monolithic homes are leaky homes and non-monolithic homes may be leaky homes.
-It is true that there is more risk with a monolithic home but if the home is watertight now and is well maintained, the risk of future issues will be greatly reduced.
+Despite the “fear” of possible leaky homes it is important to note that Not All Monolithic homes are leaky homes.
+Some non-monolithic homes may be leaky homes.
+It is true that there is more risk with a monolithic home.
+However if the home is watertight now and is well maintained, the risk of future issues will be greatly reduced.

 As part of a well monitored maintenance programme an annual building report by A Buyer’s Choice Home Inspections is recommended.
-Some inspection companies charge extra to inspect Monolithic homes, A Buyer’s Choice Home Inspections charge exactly the same price for a home inspection no matter what the construction type.
+Some inspection companies charge extra to inspect Monolithic homes.
+At A Buyer’s Choice Home Inspections we charge exactly the same price for a home inspection no matter what the construction type.